chkn/HybridKit/Readme.md

 This project is brand new, so expect bugs.
 Feedback and contributions are always welcome!

+## Cloning

+After cloning this repository, you'll also need to update the submodules:

+    git submodule update --init --recursive

+## Compiling

+I've been working in Xamarin Studio on the Mac, in which you can simply open `HybridKit.sln` and hit build.

+On Windows, I've heard reports of compilation issues, probably due to some C# 6 features used in the codebase.
+If you're on Windows, try compiling with Roslyn or the `mcs` compiler from Mono.
+If you get it working, let me know and I'll update this section.

 ## Running the Unit Tests

 Run the `HybridKit.Tests.Android` or `HybridKit.Tests.iOS` projects to run the tests on Android or iOS, respectively.
-Currently, the Android tests can only be run on Android Jellybean or earlier.
-To fix this, we either need a better workaround for [this Android bug](https://code.google.com/p/android/issues/detail?id=79924) (please upvote!) or a test runner that does not block the main thread during async tests.